cardcomm/cgminerLCDStats/Generic Linux Install.md

 Get the "git" utility for downloading packages:
 `sudo apt-get install git`

-Verify Python2 is already installed (it should be) - current version is Python 2.7.5:
+Verify Python 2 is already installed (it should be) - current version is Python 2.7.5:
+`python -V`

+Note: If you're Python number is greater than 3, you will need to specify a different version when running the script, as version 3 isn't supported.
+If the above command shows version 3 or later, try this command instead:
 `python2 -V`

-Install pyUSB library:
+If that works and shows version 2.7.0 or greater, you should be good to go.
+Just remember you'll need to change "python" to "python2" in the command to run the script.

+Install pyUSB library (recall that you may have to change "python" to "python2"):
 `cd ~`
 `git clone https://github.com/walac/pyusb.git`
 `cd pyusb`
-`sudo python2 setup.py install`
+`sudo python setup.py install`

 Install the cgminerLCDStats.py script and required modules:
 `cd ~`